evolvingweb/puppet-apt/README.md

   * 'https': Specifies whether to enable https proxies.
 Valid options: 'true' and 'false'.
 Default: 'false'.

   * 'ensure': Optional parameter.
 Valid options: 'file', 'present', and 'absent'.
 Default: 'undef'.
 Prefer 'file' over 'present'.

+  * 'direct': Specifies whether or not to use a 'DIRECT' https proxy if http proxy is used but https is not.
+Valid options: 'true' and 'false'.
+Default: 'false'.

 * `purge`: Specifies whether to purge any existing settings that aren't managed by Puppet.
 Valid options: a hash made up from the following keys: